r-portas/infs2200/assignment/report.md

 the equation in the index, and return the precomputed value if found.

 We don't get massive performance boosts because a lot of the distances are unique.
-However if there was many duplicates, such as birds at the exact same position, there would be more noticable improvments.
+However if there was many duplicates, such as birds at the exact same position, there would be more noticable improvements.

 ## Task 5: Execution Plan and Analysis